 An interesting fact is that Ruzafa used to be a run-down barrio just a few years ago.
 Buildings were crumbling and it wasn’t a very nice and safe area to visit all in all.

 But then an all-in-one bookstore and cafeteria called Ubik Café opened its doors, and things started to change.

 It’s debatable whether the opening of this venue sparked the gentrification process in Ruzafa or it was all just a coincidence.
 The point is that this artsy café is a Ruzafa institution and should not be missed.
-They organize a wide range of events, from language exchanges to live music and wine and beer tastings so it’s always fun to pop in.
+They organize a wide range of events, from language exchanges to live music and wine tastings so it’s always fun to pop in.

 Ruzafa’s allure stems from its colorful architecture, family-owned businesses, and lack of corporate-owned chains.
 The area has a young, multicultural, and vibrant atmosphere.
 And now it’s super safe too!

 Also, Parque Central, one of the most beautiful parks in Valencia, is situated here and worth a stroll.